jonhilgart22/DSCI-6005-deep-learning/README.md

 ### Participation

 You must also show up prepared.
 Each person is important to the dynamic of the class, and therefore students are required to participate in class activities.
 Expect to be "cold called".
-I call on students at random not to put you on the spot but to keep you engaged in the material at all times.
+I call on students at random, not to put you on the spot but, to keep you engaged in the material at all times.

 Attendance is mandatory.
 It is the responsibility of the student to attend all classes.
 If you have to miss class, due to sickness or other circumstances, please notify Brian by Slack in advance.
 Supporting documents (doctor’s notes) should accompany absences due to sickness.
 Each excused absences beyond 2 or any unexcused absences will result in lowering your __overall course grade by ⅓ of an entire letter grade__ (A->A-, A->B+).
 It is at the instructor’s discretion to deny any absences or to allow students to make-up assignments, exams, etc. resulted from any absences.